 In 1973, Yvonne Thomas created blueprints from the photographs of the original wampum belt collection held at the New York State Museum and the knowledge shared here is for the ongoing perpetuity and educational purposes in the Iroquois community.

 Our wampum belts and strings have been re-created with the use of glass beads.
 Workshops are held periodically at the Jake Thomas Learning Centre to teach how the wampum bead is made from the quahog shell.

-Note: this page is being updated with images & descriptions of our reproduction wampum belts with Paypal.
-This feature will allow you to purchase our belts online.
+Note: this page is being updated with images & descriptions of our reproduction wampum belts.
 Please contact us for more information.
 Nia:wen/Thank you.

 Payment must be received and cleared by a banking institution before shipment.
 E-transfers also accepted.
 Please allow up to 2 weeks for our Reproduction Wampum Belts to be shipped.

 Please contact Yvonne Thomas on orders, payment and shipping options as well as information on our Workshops.

 Nia:wen/Thank you for your support and interest in the Jake Thomas Learning Centre.